 There are many paths to wellness.
-In Japan you can relax in geothermic waters, or be whipped by bunches of birch leaves in Russia.
+In Japan you can relax in geothermic waters, or be slathered in savon beldi in an opulent Moroccan hammam.
 And you don’t have to step near a spa — in Tasmania, you can hike while taking in some of the world’s cleanest air, or follow the instruction of an experienced yogi on the banks of India’s River Ganges.
 We’ve picked some of the best rejuvenating, invigorating or relaxing experiences from across the world.

 Vinotherapy in the Rioja, Spain

 Amid the Rioja’s traditional terracotta roofs, rust-red soil and seemingly endless vineyards, the ultra-modern lines of the Hotel Marqués de Riscal can be a sudden shock to the system.
 The building, designed by celebrity architect Frank Gehry, is full of asymmetrical angles that contrast sharply with the gargantuan titanium ribbons piled loosely on top of the façade.
 Tinted dusky purple or polished to a mirror shine, they make for a sinuous superstructure that reflects the landscape in its shimmering surface.

 The hotel is also home to SPA Vinothérapie Caudalie, where you can choose from an innovative menu of spa treatments that incorporate wine-themed elements.
 Enjoy a wrap that uses a combination of wine yeast with warm honey to moisturize your skin or indulge in a massage using the pomace left over from the grape-crushing process at the adjacent winery.